ysy-phoenix/parallel-assignment/RealTimeSpecularHighlightRemoval/README.md

 This is a C++/OpenCV/CUDA application for real-time specular highlight removal in still images.
 Technical details are provided in our [SIBGRAPI 2018 paper.](https://doi.org/10.1109/SIBGRAPI.2018.00014)

-To enable real-time specular highlight removal using GPU, uncomment the line #define REMOVE_SPECULAR_HIGHLIGHT_USING_CUDA in include/SpecularHighlightRemoval/useCUDA.h.
+To enable real-time specular highlight removal using GPU, uncomment the line #define USE_CUDA in include/Removal/useCUDA.h.

 ## Citation